adrhill/julia-ml-course/website/common-mistakes.md

 # Common Mistakes

 This page contains a short summary of common mistakes (⚠️), opinionated style suggestions (🧹) and miscellaneous tips (💡).
+Keep in mind that all rules are meant to be broken in the right context!

 ~~~
 <h2>Table of Contents</h2>